kemitchell/square-one-forms/confidentiality-ip.md

 - If you can't transfer your rights, or use the rights of others, you license them to the company in [License](#license).

 - If you can't transfer special "moral rights", such as in artwork, you agree not to enforce those rights in [Moral Rights](#moral-rights).

+## Intellectual Property Rights

+**Intellectual Property Rights** are legal rights in ideas, inventions, information, and other things that aren't physical property.
+Copyrights, patents, trade secrets, and trademarks are the most common.
+When these terms say _Intellectual Property Rights_, they also mean legal rights in applications to protect _Intellectual Property Rights_, like copyright, trademark, and patent applications.

 ## Covered Intellectual Property